 Don’t get me wrong, the “fight or flight response,” has served us well, and still does.
 It has helped us avoid danger and defend ourselves from predators.
 When confronted by a potential predator we have to decide quickly whether to fight or flee.
 One of my favorite lines from the movie “The Matrix”.

 Cypher told Neo, “You see an agent, you do what we do.
 Run.
 You run your ass off”.
 That proved to be a good fight or flight advice.

 The characters in the movie lived over-stressed lives similar to the modern fast-paced life of today.
-We don’t have to worry about a Saber Toothed Tiger pouncing on use or a computer-generated Agent sucking the life out of us.
+We don’t have to worry about a Saber-Toothed Tiger pouncing on the use or a computer-generated Agent sucking the life out of us.